Kergunyah Native Forest Protection Project

 Project Information:

-The Kergunyah Native Forest Protection Project is an Avoided Deforestation project located on Kergunyah Station, approximately 46km northeast of Cobar in the Central West region of New South Wales.
-Registered in March 2015, the project covers a substantial area of 11,752 hectares.
-The project is managed by Terra Carbon Pty Limited, a subsidiary of the GreenCollar Group, in partnership with the property's pastoralist owners.
+Kergunyah Native Forest Protection Project is an avoided deforestation project located on Kergunyah Station, approximately 46km northeast of Cobar in central-western New South Wales.
+It was registered in March 2015 and covers an area of 11,752.47 hectares.